-The SCC encourages and welcomes all students to join any Sport Club, regardless of gender.
 As of Fall 2021, 12 of the SCC's 43 Sport Clubs participate in external leagues and national governing bodies outside of the purview of UCF, which have their own policies for regarding gender identity and expression for competition.
-While these Sport Clubs are coed and open to all student members, the clubs may specify a gender in their organization name (e.g., Men's Soccer or Women's Soccer) to allow students to decide which team is best for them for the purposes of external competition.
-As of Fall 2021, 30 of the SCC's 43 Sport Clubs have no gender rules for external competition (SCUBA, Judo, Kiteboarding, Surf, Equestrian, etc.).
+As of Fall 2021, 30 of the SCC's 43 Sport Clubs have no gender rules for external competition or participation (SCUBA, Judo, Kiteboarding, Surf, Equestrian, etc.).
 Students should contact the Assistant Director of Sport Clubs for more information.